 Yes.
 Naming a trust can protect the IRA from creditors or place more control over how and when the individual beneficiaries take distributions.

-Roth IRAs are subject to a five-year inheritance rule, meaning the entire account must be distributed within five years of the account holder’s death.
+are subject to a five-year inheritance rule, meaning the entire account must be distributed within five years of the account holder’s death.
 Roth IRA distributions are not taxed.

 No, an IRA beneficiary form overrides the individual’s will.

 Beneficiary rules for a 401(k) plan are similar to IRAs in terms of distributions and taxations.
 But each plan may also have its own specific rules surrounding the inheritance process.